qhv1/CS1632_Fall2020/exercises/3/README.md

 [Using\_Git](https://github.com/wonsunahn/CS1632_Fall2020/blob/master/lectures/Using_Git.pdf)
 slides, but it's best to avoid it.

-## Try this out
+## Task 2: Add test cases to test suite and save project

+1. Choose "Test Suites" from the left panel drop down menu.

+1. There will already be a "Default Suite" there with possibly one or more tests.

+1. Right click on "Default Suite", or click on the vertical-3-dot context menu button, and select "Rename" and rename to "RedditCats".

+1. Right click on "RedditCats", or click on the vertical-3-dot context menu button, and select "Add tests".
+Make sure all tests are checked as shown in the below figure.
+Press on the "Select" button.

+1. Click on the "Save project" button on the top right corner that looks like a floppy disk.
+Save to file name "Reddit Cats.side" in the exercise root folder.

+## Task 3: Export test suite to JUnit class

-Once you are done writing your Selenium test suite, let's try exporting a test suite in Selenium IDE to a Java JUnit test class.
-Let's first try the "Export" feature with the [Reddit Cats.side](Reddit%20Cats.side) project file provided to you.
+Once you are done writing your Selenium test suite, let's try exporting the test suite in Selenium IDE to a Java JUnit test class.
+Let's first try the "Export" feature with the [Reddit Cats Solution.side](Reddit%20Cats%20Solution.side) project file provided to you.
 Save your current project and open the provided file.

-Then follow these instructions:
+Follow these instructions:

-1. Choose "Test Suites" from the left panel drop down menu.
-1. Right click on "RedditCats" (or click on the vertical-3-dot context menu button).
+1. Right click on "RedditCats", or click on the vertical-3-dot context menu button, and select "Export".

-1. Select "Export" in the context menu.
-1. Select "Java JUnit" in the list of language options and leave all checkboxes unchecked.
+1. Select "Java JUnit" in the list of language options and optionally check "Include step descriptions as a separate comment" to generate more detailed comments.
+Leave other boxes unchecked.

-1. Save the resulting file into "RedditCatsTest.java" in the current directory.
+1. Save the resulting file into "RedditCatsTest.java" in the src/ folder.

 You can now run the RedditCatsTest JUnit class using the provided [TestRunner.java](TestRunner.java) using one of the following scripts: